iqbalstwan/Backend-Finit8/README.md

 <h1 align="center">ExpressJS - Finit8 RESTfull API</h1>

-This project name called FINIT8.
+This project name called Finit8, it means you can Find all menu infinity in this application.
+Finit8 is POS-app(point-of-sales) based on website application, especially designed to make your business easier.
+Finit8 can manage multiple orders at the same time and you can overview the report from history.
 [More about Express](https://en.wikipedia.org/wiki/Express.js)

 ## Built With